babashka/sci/doc/ai/adr/0014-cljs-js-codegen-tier.md

      an escaping throw inside.
 Very common; cheap arm (emit `throw` with the interpreter's rethrow-with-location).
    - `set!` beyond field write: dynamic var `(set! *v* x)`, mutable deftype field in a method.
-No `set!` arm at all.
+Field write is `:iset` (8b); the other two set! shapes still escape.
    - `binding` / `with-redefs`: dynamic-scope special forms, no AST.
 Common in real programs; needs push/pop-thread-bindings emission.
    - interop in a SANDBOXED ctx: the whole interop family is gated on